Alternatives to legal complaints

 Some of the ombudsman services specifically welcome requests for adjustments or proactively provide alternative formats of complaints materials, others do not.

 All of the ombudsman services are bound by the Equality Act (or DDA for Northern Ireland) so if you need them to adjust their information, working practices or processes to make them accessible to you, we recommend contacting them and asking for the adjustments you need.
 Many are now on Twitter, have email or have phone access.

-Ombudsman services and and have been sued under disability discrimination laws – such as in the case of Blamires v LGO (Local Government Ombudsman).
+Ombudsman services have been sued under disability discrimination laws – such as in the case of Blamires v LGO (Local Government Ombudsman).
 If you find an ombudsman is not making adjustments, do complain to them and remind them of this case.

 Information Commissioner’s Office (ICO)

 We are mentioning The Information Commissioner’s Office (ICO) here because you often need to deal with the Data Protection Act 2018 or Freedom of Information Act 2000 when dealing with discrimination complaints.

 The ICO provides information and advice about data and information rights.
 Your first step should always be to ask the organisation to carry out an internal review and if that doesn’t work you can then report them to the ICO.